-Watch this fact-filled video and ask your students to create a fact page all about the day!
-Use either our ‘Facts About…’ Template or 10 Fun Facts Template to showcase what they learned about the holiday.
+Watch this fact-filled video, and ask your students to create a fact page all about the day!
+Use either our free Facts About…Template or 10 Fun Facts Template to showcase what they learned about the holiday.

-Conversation Heart Activities
+Fun Conversation Heart Activities

 Conversation hearts have been a Valentine’s Day staple since 1866, and while the messages on these delicious treats might have changed over the last century and a half, their popularity definitely hasn’t.
 For most of us, it’s just not Valentine’s Day without them.